Libertarian & Republican, Big Tech, Big Gov, Big Pharma & COVID | Liberty Lockdown's Clint | OAP #12

 So that's that would be the ideal would be that you would have tons of different options within this landmass so that you could go and find your people, find your community.

-And then that you could even have anarcho-communism where people work in in communes and they want to share resources and it's all about you know the community coming together for every single thing.
+And then that you could even have anarcho-communism where people work in communes and they want to share resources.

-And you know, I think that if you were to allow it's it's actually very similar to the federalist idea of having 50 different um areas of innovation or whatever they they described it as, where they wanted to have the 50 states be the this mechanism where people got to try out different ideas, but then our federal government got so fucking overbearing that you can't really do that anymore because the federal taxation rate is so crazy.
+And, you know, I think that if you were to allow, it's actually very similar to the federalist idea of having 50 different areas of innovation or whatever they described it as, where they wanted to have the 50 states be this mechanism where people got to try out different ideas.

-Um so it's basically just going back to that concept, but on a micro level where you actually get to have community by community decision making.
+So it's basically just going back to that concept, but on a micro level where you actually get to have community by community decision making.

 And if I don't, then I need to go elsewhere.

-And and vice versa.
+And vice versa.

-Well, and it's kind of like what I did.
+And it's kind of like what I did.

-I moved from California to Texas because I don't agree to live in this shit, you know.
+I moved from California to Texas because I don't agree to live in this shit, you know?

 So I want to be in Texas, right?